 Find a positive way to interact with your teachers this week.
-Send a message of appreciation for their hard work.
+Send a message of appreciation for their hard work during these uncertain times.

 Get creative and get your classmates involved, like combining video messages.
-Coordinate with classmates and before class is over, everyone holds up paper with hearts drawn on them and tell your teacher "Thank You!"
+Coordinate with classmates and before a remote class is over everyone holds up paper with hearts drawn on them and tell your teacher "Thank You!"

-Let's give teachers some positive interaction to show our appreciation!
+Let's give our teachers some positive interaction as the school year ends.

-I Scream, You Scream, We All Scream... for Logic Puzzles!
+I Scream, You Scream, We All Scream...for Logic Puzzles!